Our Team

 Learn more about Abby’s work & research.

-• Ange Nandrianina Raharinirina, DVM, Logistics Operations Manager
+• Ange Nandrianina Raharinirina, DVM, Community Outreach Volunteer

 • Erik Lund, Vice President